-This project is running an experiment to learn how best to curate and present school choice data so that it is easy to use and understand and leads to smart choices.
+This project is running an experiment to learn how best to select and present school choice data so that it is easy to use and understand and leads to smart choices.

 Turning Around Low-Performing Schools: New Findings on School Improvement Grants

 Researchers found few differences between the two groups of schools, but they noted significant differences in two aspects of operational authority: 1.
 Schools implementing a SIG-funded intervention model were more likely than schools not implementing such a model to have primary responsibility for:...